fjvallarino/monomer/tasks.md

     - When adding image, on failure remove the least used image and retry
       - https://hackage.haskell.org/package/lrucache
   - Active state not working correctly (click button and drag outside)
+  - Does widgetResize need to return WidgetResult?
+    - User may want to listen for resize events

 - Pending
   - Add header in all files, indicating license and documenting what the module does